The WiFCERM Committee

 Environment Agency

-I have been co-lead of the WiFCERM group mentoring programme since 2021 and have been part of the WiFCERM committee since 2022.
-I have worked in the FCERM sector for the last 15 years and have seen first-hand how the programme and other wider WIFCERM events support women to develop and grow.
-By empowering women and sharing our experiences through this community we can help fulfil personal and professional ambitions.
+Angela has been co-lead of the WiFCERM group mentoring programme since 2021, and part of the committee since 2022.
+Working in the FCERM sector for the last 15 years, Angela has seen first-hand how the programme and other wider WIFCERM events support women to develop and grow.

 Sophie Dunajko